We're giving you the chance to win back the value of your meal - every time you dine this month!

 But we’re here to talk about Sheffield's very best restaurants, the cream of the crop if you will, and for that we must look to the below places.
 We’ve rounded-up the restaurants in Sheffield with a Michelin plate, which signifies a very good restaurant.
 And let’s be honest, ‘very good’ by Michelin’s standards is probably very, very, very good by anyone else's.
 Take a look.

-What: The Michelin Guide describes Joro as ‘a simple but stylish place’, where its ‘tasting menus have a strong Asian base and feature some unusual combinations', while using British ingredients.
-While its plates might say fine dining, the atmosphere at Joro is relaxed and welcoming to create an accessible dining experience.
+What: Taking up residence in the Oughtibridge Paper Mill, JORO comes from chef Luke French and his wife and business director Stacy Sherwood-French, boasting simple but stylish interiors, with Asian-inspired tasting menus that showcase the very best British ingredients.
+While its plates might say fine dining, the atmosphere at JORO is relaxed and welcoming to create an accessible dining experience.
 Ingredients are hyper-seasonal and responsibly-sourced, with examples being BBQ katsu pork belly, line-caught Cornish turbot with Yuzu and dashi creamed sea leeks, and Highland wagyu knuckle with wasabi mustard and watercress.
-Having moved to a big new site at Oughtibridge, Joro now offers rooms for overnight stays as well as a bar and all-day terrace.
+JORO won its first Michelin star in 2026 for its playful cooking, high-quality produce, and exceptional service.

 Fischer's at Baslow Hall